 1. Mental clarity

-One of the primary sandalwood benefits I that it promotes mental clarity when used as an incense or fragrance.
-This is why it is frequently used for meditation, prayer, or other spiritual rituals.
+One of the primary sandalwood benefits is that it promotes mental clarity when used in aromatherapy or as a fragrance.
+This is why it’s often used for meditation, prayer, or other spiritual rituals.

 Inhale some sandalwood oil next time you have a big deadline that requires mental focus, but you still want to remain calm during the process.

 2. Relaxing and calming

-Another study, published in the Journal of Complementary Therapies in Clinical Practice, found that patients who were receiving palliative care felt much more relaxed and less anxious when they received aromatherapy with sandalwood prior to receiving care, when compared to patients who did not receive sandalwood.
-(11)
+A study published in the Journal of Complementary Therapies in Clinical Practice found that patients who were receiving palliative care felt much more relaxed and less anxious when they received aromatherapy with sandalwood prior to receiving care, compared to patients who did not receive sandalwood.
+(9)

-4. Natural aphrodisiac
+3. Natural aphrodisiac

 Sandalwood is a mild astringent, meaning it can induce minor contractions in our soft tissues, such as gums and skin.
 Many aftershaves and facial toners use sandalwood as one of their primary ingredients to help soothe, tighten, and cleanse the skin.

-6. Anti-viral and antiseptic
+5. Anti-viral and antiseptic

-A 2014 study found that the active ingredient in sandalwood called santalol did help decrease inflammation markers in the body called cytokines.
-It is believed that santalol acts in a similar manner as NSAID medications, but without the potential negative side effects.
-(16)
+A 2014 study found that the active compounds in sandalwood can decrease inflammation markers in the body called cytokines.
+It is believed that these active compounds (santalols) act in a similar manner as NSAID medications minus the potential negative side effects.
+(14)

 Sandalwood Essential Oil Uses

 Many people find essential oils helpful for stress management and relaxation.
-Fragrances are strongly connected to our emotions and memories as our scent receptors are located next to the emotional centers in our brain, the amygdala and hippocampus.
+Fragrances are strongly connected to our emotions and memories.
+This is because our scent receptors are located next to the emotional centers in our brain, the amygdala and hippocampus.
 Researchers believe that certain fragrances can help trigger calming or peaceful feelings.
 Other oils may interact with certain hormones, neurotransmitters or enzymes, resulting in a specific change to our bodies’ chemistry.

 Sandalwood not only has many benefits, but also multiple uses.
-Traditionally, it has been a significant therapeutic agent Chinese medicine and Ayurveda due to its healing properties.
-In these traditional medicines, it has been used to treat urinary infections, digestive issues, coughs, depression, as well as infections.
+Traditionally, it has been a significant therapeutic agent in Traditional Chinese Medicine and Ayurveda due to its healing properties.
+In these traditional medicines, uses of sandalwood oil include the treatment of urinary infections, digestive issues, coughs, depression, as well as infections.

 Sandalwood also has a centering effect similar to how lavender can be calming to the body.
-Sandalwood can help increase focus and mental clarity and balance.
-Here’s a few ways to try sandalwood essential oil:
+Sandalwood can help increase focus, mental clarity and balance.

 3. For the Body

-Or you can try making your own homemade men’s cologne by mixing sandalwood with various other essential oils to create an earthy, manly scent.(21) You can also use sandalwood as a base for your own homemade hair conditioner.(22) Sandalwood is a great addition to conditioner to help prevent dandruff.
+Or you can try making your own homemade men’s cologne by mixing sandalwood with various other essential oils to create an earthy, manly scent.
+You can also use sandalwood as a base for your own homemade hair conditioner.
+Sandalwood is a great addition to conditioner to help prevent dandruff.

-4. Cleasing & Home Use
+4. Cleansing & Home Use

 - Use it in your car by placing 2–3 drops on the A/C vent to help maintain a calm alertness during rush hour.

-Sandalwood Essential Oil Side Effects
+Sandalwood Essential Oil Side Effects & Precautions